dojo/docs/dojox/app.rst

     "views": {
       //simple view without any children views or scenes
       //views can has its own dependencies which will be loaded
-      //before the view is first intialized.
+      //before the view is first initialized.
       "home": {
         "type": "dojox.app.view",
         "dependencies":[